 Therefore, you have to use a marketing dashboard tool that's able to include all these different platforms in your dashboards at a glance.

-Deciding the best KPIs that you want to include in each of your marketing dashboards can be a little overwhelming sometimes.
+Deciding on the best KPIs that you want to include in each of your marketing dashboards can be a little overwhelming sometimes.
 And frankly, you don't have any time to waste.
 That’s why having a selection of marketing dashboard templates to choose from is ideal.

-We’ve created multiple templates to help provide you with a solid starting point to build your dashboards, and you’ll be able to customize all of them by changing KPIs and widgets to reflect the particular goals for your business.
+We’ve created multiple marketing report templates to help provide you with a solid starting point to build your dashboards, and you’ll be able to customize all of them by changing KPIs and widgets to reflect the particular goals for your business.
 Here are the 9 most popular you could start with:

 If you don’t have any particular goals you want to track, or if you just want a quick overview of all your marketing efforts, a general marketing dashboard template will provide you with an overview of all of your business marketing strategies in one dashboard.